hahutton/netspresso/README.md

 Netspresso
 ==========

-A load simulator for CosmosDB.
+Personal load testing and latency measurement for CosmosDB

+Not a good example ;)